 Another difference with the Sluyk & Nederlof publication is that the details of the required regression constants are not available.
 It is possible, however, to reconstruct an "artificial worldwide calibration" on the basis of what is given in the article, provided fairly large standard deviations for the regression coefficients are assumed.
 In such a way the GAEA50 calibration serves as a reasonable "a priori" calibration that can be improved upon by any local calibration made by a GAEA50 user.
 Without such improvements to accuracy with a user-calibration the model noise in GAEA50 is of course rather large but realistic under the circumstances.

-The calibration constants in Gaea50 are described in the GaeaCalib file.
+The calibration constants in Gaea50 are stored in the my proprietory GaeaCalib database.

 In the author's experience, models, kept simple because otherwise they could not serve in the average appraisal situation, are quite noisy!
 Nevertheless, they have proven over many years of application to be helpful and able to provide a reasonable prospect ranking, that otherwise would have been much less reliable.